-Gus C. Edwards: City made the following proposal to Gus Edwards.
-That all blocks on both sides of Orlando Ave. which are not now in the Town and presently owned by Mr. Edwards, be incorporated into the Town and that Blocks 17B and 18A remain in the Town on condition that the Town immediately begin all necessary proceedings for the paving of Orlando Avenue from Cocoa Avenue to the south Town limits, all of Cocoa Avenue lying inside the Town limits and those parts of South 5th, 11th, and 16th Streets lying between S. Orlando & S. Atlantic Avenue, with the stipulation to be included that should the Town fail to do this within one year, Mr. Edwards would then be allowed to take back out of the Town limits all of the above mentioned blocks and be refunded all taxes paid for that year on said blocks.
-Cost of paving - one third by Town, and abutting property owners.
+That all blocks on both sides of Orlando Ave., which are not now in the Town and presently owned by Mr. Edwards, be incorporated into the Town and that Blocks 17B and 18A remain in the Town on condition that the Town immediately begin all necessary proceedings for the paving of Orlando Avenue from Cocoa Avenue to the south Town limits.
+All of Cocoa Avenue lying inside the Town limits and those parts of South 5th, 11th, and 16th Streets lying between South Orlando & South Atlantic Avenue, with the stipulation to be included that should the Town fail to do this within one year.
+Mr. Edwards would then be allowed to take back out of the Town limits all of the above mentioned blocks and be refunded all taxes paid for that year on said blocks.
+Cost of paving would be covered as follows, one third by Town and abutting property owners.

 A conditional contract worked out with Gus Edwards and others that some eight blocks along Orlando Avenue be brought into the Town if the Bond Issue is passed and the paving program is carried out.

 |1954||July 22||The Volunteer Fire Department "Chuck Wagon" was discontinued from operation on the beach within the limits of the Town as it would affect the business, as well as others, and it would also cause concessions of that type to come onto the beach.|